Integrated Methane Inversion

 • Error characterization in results

-Integral Earth, a user-friendly way of accessing the IMI, is currently in beta testing.
+Integral Earth, user-friendly way of accessing the IMI.
 Please contact integral.earth.team@gmail.com to request access.

 We encourage new users to email us at integrated-methane-inversion@g.harvard.edu with a description of your project.
 This helps us identify priorities for new features and updates.